Pylons/pyramid/docs/glossary.rst

      serialization format.

    renderer

-     A registered serializer that can be configured via :term:`view configuration` which converts a non-:term:`Response` return values from a :term:`view` into a string (and ultimately a response).
+     A serializer that can be referrred to via :term:`view configuration` which converts a non-:term:`Response` return
+     values from a :term:`view` into a string (and ultimately a response).
 Using a renderer can make writing views that require templating or other serialization less tedious.
-See
-     :ref:`views_which_use_a_renderer` for more information.
+See :ref:`views_which_use_a_renderer` for more information.

+   renderer factory
+     A factory which creates a :term:`renderer`.
+See :ref:`adding_and_overriding_renderers` for more information.

    mod_wsgi
      `mod_wsgi <http://code.google.com/p/modwsgi/>`_ is an Apache